pkarsy/NonVolatile/README.md

 determined at runtime.
 If they are local, they point to elevated EEPROM location every time. **There are no boundary checks in the code**.
 Declare all of them one after another, like the example above.
-And of course **change the order only if you are going to reset the values.**
 - The location in EEPROM is determined at runtime. **If the order of the declarations change, the values of nonVolatile variables can change to different and unexpected values.** For a solution see "guard variable" below.
+And of course change the order only if you are going to reset the values.
 - **You must make sure you are not modify them too often** or the EEPROM will wear soon (about 100000 writes).
 - In contrast to normal global variables, they are not get 0 at boot.
 This is the purpose of their existence.
 - In contrast with avr-libc EEMEM variables they are not updated with code upload.
 If the initial value is important (and usually is) you can use a "guard" variable (see below).
 - Reading a nonVolatile should be fast, but writing is slow (about 3ms/byte), due to EEPROM write.
 This can be important in time critical code.
 - Every nonVolatile variable eats some RAM, in addition to the EEPROM space it uses. sizeof(var) returns the RAM usage of the object, and not the RAM of the basetype.
 - Do not change nonVolatile variables by direct EEPROM manipulations.
 - If you feel a nonVolatile looks like a normal variable more than it should, you can prefix it with something meaningful like **nv_elevation**
 - Large arrays are RAM hungry. sizeof(arr) gives the RAM they use.

 ### Guard variabe